Table of Contents

-The web3 space is filled with languages.
+The web3 space is filled with new programming languages.
 Some grow a lot more popular, while some don’t.
 However, each language has an interesting story.
 The Move programming language also has one.

-In this detailed guide, I will be delving into the history of Move, why Facebook developed it, its design language and structure, and how you, as a developer, can leverage it.
+In this detailed Move programming language guide, we will learn about the history of Move Language, why Facebook developed it, its design language and structure, and how you, as a developer, can leverage it.
+If you are a developer interested to learn Move language and build Daaps on Sui, this is the right place for you.

 What is Move?